2. Planning Committee Meeting

 Whether an application is classified under the legislation as a major, minor or other will be noted on the agenda for the meeting.

 An officer will only contact those whose request to speak has been successful.
-Details to join the meeting, run using the Zoom app, or attending in person under COVID-19 safe conditions, will be given when you have been successfully registered to speak.
+Details to join the meeting will be given when you have been successfully registered to speak.
 These details will cover both joining a Zoom meeting or calling in to join from a telephone.
-Speakers are strongly advised to join online rather than attend in person.
+Speakers are unable to attend in person as currently meetings are virtual consultative meetings.

 Speakers will be registered on a first come, first served basis.
 The contact details of registered speakers will be published on an updated agenda on the website to allow others, who may have wished to speak, to contact them.
 If you do not agree to being contacted, only the name will be published.
 These details will only be retained on the website until an agenda for the next committee meeting is published (roughly one month).